anonymous-corgi/mont/src/notes/Paging.md

   + ##### ***PagedStorage\<T\>***
+  Class holding the pages of data backing a PagedList, presenting sparse loaded data as a List.
-  // This is the class that actually stores the data for PagedList
+  This is the class Where data of PagedList is actually stored, also responsible for trimming pages to maintain maximumSize.
-  // PagedStorage will try to trim its mStorage when the number of instances the mStorage stores exceeds the maxSize(PagedList.Config.maxSize)
+  PagedStorage will try to trim its mStorage when the number of instances the mStorage stores exceeds the maxSize(PagedList.Config.maxSize)
   ```java
   final class PagedStorage<T> extends AbstractList<T> {